koohyun-kwon/HTEBand/README.md

 The goal of HTEBand is to construct uniform confidence bands for various types of heterogenous treatment effect parameters.

+This version is the one generated simulation results in version 13 of the draft.

 ## Installation

 You can install the development version from